mathematicalthinking/encompass/UPGRADE_NOTES.md

-This are notes taken as I attempt to upgrade Encompass to Ember 4.4
+This are notes taken as I attempt to upgrade Encompass to Ember 4.5.
+Note that there is a fair bit of redundancy in this file as these notes are being created as I do the work.

 # Backstory